Kristian-Tagion/sdk/README.md

 ### 2020.3

-* Manage devnet state (start and stop)
+* Manage devnet state (start and stop) in the GUI

 ### 2020.4

-* Create key pairs for wallet
+* Create key pairs for wallet in the GUI
-* Print money to a wallet
+* Print money to a wallet in the GUI
-* Execute custom Funnel scripts
+* Execute custom Funnel scripts in the GUI

 # Maintainers